lsst/LDM-PMT/index.rst

   - Reserving time for documentation, recommended 1-2 week sprint at the beginning of cycle to bring all documentation up to date with the work done in previous cycle

-* while doing cycle plan, combing through the list of all work during cycle planning, reordering as needed
+* while doing cycle plan, combing through the backlog (the list of all work), reordering as needed

-* plan is verified and issues such overloaded developers are caught
+* plan is verified and issues such "overloaded developers" are caught

 * plan captures all non-LOE activities